the role of automation in risk analysis

 Our platform offers a series of features that make identifying risk faster and easier, including;

-existing integration to leading sources of sanctions data
+Existing integration to leading sources of sanctions data

 Our comprehensive data coverage includes Dow Jones Risk & Compliance, LexisNexis Risk Solutions, Refinitiv, Acuris Risk Intelligence and ComplyAdvantage.

-visuals that illustrate risk and alerts
+Visuals that illustrate risk and alerts

-Our advanced data visualisation capabilities allow us to dynamically build out corporate ownership structure charts that highlight sanctions and other regulatory or reputational risks using clear icons.
+Our advanced data visualization capabilities allow us to dynamically build out corporate ownership structure charts that highlight sanctions and other regulatory or reputational risks using clear icons.
 Information that is easier to digest results in faster decisions that support business growth.

-ongoing monitoring and alerts
+Ongoing monitoring and alerts

 Alerts that show when there is a sanctioned individual or entity or Politically Exposed Person (PEP) to be taken into account